-For all rights concerning property comprising the Facility ROW, the Construction Zone, off-ROW access, storage or staging areas, or similar areas, the Certificate Holders have obtained or will obtain initial title information, to the extend available and will continue to develop the required title information consistent with CC 143.
+For all rights concerning property upon which permanent facility components will be location, the Certificate Holders have obtained or will obtain initial title information, to the extend available, and will continue to develop the required title information consistent with CC 143.

-Most of the construction of Segment 9 will take place within ROWs.
+Most of the construction of Segment 8 will take place within ROWs.
 Table 4-4 summarizes the easements along Segment 9 that CHPE is seeking waivers per CC 140, which reads:

-Except as may be detailed, justified, and approved by the Department of Public Service pursuant to the EM&CP process, each edge of the permanent overland Facility ROW shall be no closer than (a) when located entirely within lands owned or controlled by a railroad company or a public highway, 6 feet to the outer surface of the nearest installed cable and (b), in all other areas, 8 feet to the outer surface of the nearest installed cable in Amendment 1 (March 20, 2020)].
+Except as may be detailed, justified, and approved by the Department of Public Service pursuant to the EM&CP process, each edge of the permanent overland Facility ROW shall be no closer than (a) when located entirely within lands owned or controlled by a railroad company or a public highway, 6 feet to the outer surface of the nearest installed cable and (b), in all other areas, 8 feet to the outer surface of the nearest installed cable. [as amended in Amendment 1 (March 20, 2020)].